natalieagus/50002-2022/_notes/c_cmostechnology.md

 The propagation delay, denoted as $$t_{pd}$$ is defined as follows:

->  <span style="background-color:yellow"> Assume the output of a device is initially invalid.
+>   <span style="background-color:yellow; color: black"> Assume the output of a device is initially invalid.
 The propagation delay is the time taken for the device to produce a **valid** output, measured the moment it was given a **valid** input. </span>

 The effective $$t_{pd}$$ of an entire circuit is the **maximum** *cumulative* propagation delay *over all paths from inputs to outputs* in the combinational logic circuit.